jrdngr/pngme_book/src/toolbox/__outline.md

 # Outline

+1. What to start with
-1. You want to start withsomething engaging and easy that doesn't require any extra reading
+   1. Something engaging and easy
+   2. Possibly that doesn't require any extra reading
+   3. Dive right in.
+No hello worlds
+   4. Maybe write a tool that makes working with chunks easier
+      1. Byte reading abstraction
+      2. Chained iterators (reimplement built-in .chain())
+      3. .read_exact() is my favorite part of this project
+         1. We can probably make an iterator for this
+         2. Give it a byte slice, get back 4 bytes at a time
 2. Command line arguments
    1. I think this is a better second task since it will require some reading about parsing args
    2. Clap is a good library to start with now that it has StructOpt built in